-Interpretations of other datasets will be improved by a firm understanding of the basic properties of Pluto's lightcurve.
-Spectroscopic studies (Grundy and Buie 2001) can directly monitor some volatiles: CO - is the isolated spot near lightcurve maximum surviving over time; CH4 - is it migrating or getting covered over; N2 - is it being depleted in visible terrains?
-The best results from this type of work will come if we understand the absolute albedo trends as well as knowing how to remove the Charon signal from the total flux.
+Interpretations of other data sets will be improved by a firm understanding of the basic properties of Pluto's light curve.
+Spectroscopic studies (Grundy & Buie 2001) can directly monitor some volatiles: is the isolated CO-rich spot near light curve maximum surviving over time; is CH4 migrating or getting covered over; and is N_2 being depleted in visible terrains?
+The best results from this type of work will come from understanding the absolute albedo trends as well as knowing how to remove the Charon signal from the total flux.
 Models that would purport to describe the current epoch of volatile migration require knowledge of the energy being input into the system and thus the global albedo with rotation.
 All of these elements of study come together when trying to understand the wealth of information from stellar occultation observations of Pluto's atmosphere (Young et al. 2008), not the least of which is that the surface is clearly a critical lower boundary to the atmosphere.

-This paper is the first in a two-part series and presents detailed lightcurve observations for Pluto and Charon as separate objects.
+This paper is the first in a two-part series and presents detailed light-curve observations for Pluto and Charon as separate objects.
 The second paper (Paper II) delves into the disk-resolved results of the data.
-These works were based on observations taken with the then new Advanced Camera for Surveys (ACS) in the High-Resolution Camera (HRC) operating on the Hubble Space Telescope (HST) taken in 2002-2003.
-Here we present a description of the observations and move on to discuss disk-integrated light measurements.
-We also provide a new epoch of separate lightcurves, colors and photometric variations with respect to solar phase angle that are then used to also constrain surface particle scattering properties.
+These works were based on observations taken with the then new Advanced Camera for Surveys (ACS) in the High-resolution Camera (HRC) operating on the Hubble Space Telescope (HST) taken in 2002-2003.
+Here, we present a description of the observations and move on to discuss disk-integrated light measurements.
+We also provide a new epoch of separate light curves, colors, and photometric variations with respect to solar phase angle that are then used also to constrain surface particle scattering properties.

-2. Observations
+2. OBSERVATIONS

 Our observing program, GO9391, on HST was allocated 12 orbits in 2002-2003 with ACS/HRC to image the Pluto-Charon system.
 As it happens, these observations also contained information on the since-discovered small satellites, Nix and Hydra.
 Those results can be found in Buie et al. (2006) and Tholen et al. (2008).
 The primary goal of these observations was to extract a two-color map of Pluto.
 That portion of the work can be found in Paper II.
 The goals of the imaging program dominated the structure of the observations but also improved the return from the photometry.
-The observations were carried out while HST was operating in full 3-gyro stabilized mode 1.
+The observations were carried out while HST was operating in full three-gyro stabilized mode.3